 - 3/4 cup Sucanat or granular maple sugar

 - 1 teaspoon homemade vanilla extract

-- 8 oz bittersweet organic chocolate chunks or dollops (to be melted)
+- 8 oz bittersweet organic chocolate* chunks, dollops, or chips (to be melted)

 - 2 tablespoons organic cocoa powder